 John Ward (Mekong Futures] asks a question about the capacity to analyse data beyond just data gathering.
 Ms. Hogg mentions SERVIR-Mekong as an example of USAID-supported initiatives in this respect.
 High quality data is needed, but she acknowledged that information-overload could also be a problem.

-The its Mekong Infrastructure Tracker (created by the USAID supported Mekong Safeguards Project) was introduced to stakeholders.
+The Mekong Infrastructure Tracker, an online platform (created by the USAID supported Mekong Safeguards Project) was introduced to stakeholders.
 She said that it can reveal the impacts of infrastructure, and can help countries to decide which infrastructure should be developed.
 Ms. Hogg described it as a planning tool.

 Ms. Hogg mentions that they have recently signed an agreement with WWF that will look to support civil society to access data, and use it to gain influence.